-What Documentation You Should Bring to the Dealership
+What Documents You Should Bring to the Dealership

-With any car loan from any lender, you will be required to furnish documents such as proof of insurance and a valid driver's license.
-When getting a subprime auto loan, you will be required to bring a few additional documents.
+With any car loan from any lender, you'll be required to furnish documents such as proof of insurance and a valid driver's license.
+When getting a bad credit auto loan, you'll be required to bring a few additional documents.

 If you are wondering why, it is because a lender is taking on a higher risk when funding a subprime auto loan.
-By requiring extra documentation, the lender is just taking extra care to make sure that the loan will be successful for all parties involved.
+By requiring extra documentation, the lender is just taking extra care to make sure that the loan is going to be successful for all parties involved.

 In the car business, the needed documents are known as stipulations, or "stips" for short.
 Here is a list of the documentation that subprime lenders recommend that you bring with you when you first go to meet with the finance manager at the dealership: